-E-6: Academic Probation
+E-7: Academic Probation

 If a student achieves less than a 3.0 cumulative average in any semester, the student will be placed on academic probation for the following semester.
 Students on academic probation are required to bring their cumulative GPA up to 3.0 after 9 additional graduate credits (usually that means by the end of the semester that they were placed on academic probation).

-- Students may only be placed on academic probation once during the course of the occupational therapy program. - Failure to achieve a 3.0 GPA in this time frame results is an automatic dismissal from the occupational therapy program, which will result in an automatic withdrawal from UW-L Graduate Studies.
+- Students may only be placed on academic probation once during the course of the occupational therapy program. - Failure to achieve a 3.0 GPA during the probationary timeframe results in an automatic dismissal from the occupational therapy program, which will result in an automatic withdrawal from UW-L Graduate Studies. - Graduate academic eligibility standard policies can be found here: https://catalog.uwlax.edu/graduate/academicpolicies/academiceligibility/

-E-7: Dismissal from the Occupational Therapy Program
+E-8: Dismissal from the Occupational Therapy Program